epfml/disco/discojs/discojs-core/README.md

 # Disco.js Core Module

-`discojs-core` contains the core, platform-agnostic code of Disco.js, used by both `discojs` and `discojs-node`.
+`discojs-core` contains the core, platform-agnostic code of Disco.js, used by both `discojs-web` and `discojs-node`.

 ## Installation

-The dev tools run on Node.js (v16) and require `npm`, a package manager for the Node.js runtime environment.
+The dev tools run on Node.js and require `npm`, a package manager for the Node.js runtime environment.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) for installing both Node.js and NPM.

 To install the project's dependencies, run the following commands:

 ```
-cd discojs-core
+cd ..
 npm ci
 ```

+Since the dependencies of `discojs-core`, `discojs-web` and `discojs-node` are the same, they are specified in a top-level `package.json` file, to ease installation and building.

 > **⚠ WARNING: Apple Silicon.**
 > `TensorFlow.js` version `3` do support M1 processors for macs.
 To do so, make sure you have an `arm` Node.js executable installed (not `x86_64`).
 It can be checked using: